Nothing About Us Without Us: Using a Participatory and Equitable Approach to Evaluating an Overdose Prevention Project

 Presented by Jennifer Alsop, Charlene Burmeister, Paul Choisil, Prairie Chiu, and Kylie Hutchinson

 There’s a lot of interest in equitable evaluation these days, but what does it actually look like on the ground?
-The Community Action Network’s Overdose Prevention and Education Network Project actively involved peer harm reduction workers, as people with lived and living experience, in the design and implementation of its evaluation.
+The Community Action Initiatives’s Overdose Prevention and Education Network Project actively involved peer harm reduction workers, as people with lived and living experience, in the design and implementation of its evaluation.
 Join us for an engaging webinar and Q&A where we share some of the benefits and challenges experienced using this approach as well as lessons learned.

 Biography of presenters:

 Jennifer Alsop is a Manager of Policy and Evaluation, with the Community Action Initiative, a non-profit funder in Vancouver BC focused on strengthening the role and capacity of the community sector to improve mental health and address substance use for British Columbians.

 Charlene Burmeister has over 10 years of experience in peer engagement and leadership, and holds several roles including the People with Lived and Living Experience (PWLLE) Stakeholder Engagement Lead for the BC Centre for Disease Control (BCCDC), the Provincial Peer Coordinator for the Compassion, Inclusion, and Engagement Project (a partnership between BCCDC and First Nations Health Authority), and is the Founder and Executive Director of the Coalition of Substance Users of the North (CSUN).
 She is also a board member of the Canadian Association of People Who Use Drugs.
 (CAPUD) Charlene was one of the first members of the provincial advisory committee, PEEP in 2015 and continues to inform provincial harm reduction policy using her expertise and leadership.